Pyro62/EthanLSE_Template_Portfolio/index.md

 # Second Milestone
 For my second milestone, I've added additional functionality to the Smart Mirror Software as well as a few modifications.
 - Technical details: I've added my home wifi in the top left corner as a new module modification as well as a world clock in the middle left.
-- What has been surprising about the project so far
-- Challenges: This project marks my first time ever working with a Raspberry Pi/Linux like operating system.
+- Challenges: This project marks my first time ever working with a Raspberry Pi/Linux operating system.
 So it was a little tricky learning to work around and use the terminal effectively compared to using windows.
 - I'm looking to finish modifications to the mirror and have my final milestone be actually assembling the mirror as a tangible object.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8tbGLLOlhSI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone
 I plan to build the Smart Mirror with the open source MagicMirror software for the Raspberry Pi.
-- The only component of the Smart Mirro I have on hand now is the Raspberry Pi, as I plan to fully develop the software portion of this project before proceeding onto hardware.
+- The only component of the Smart Mirror I have on hand now is the Raspberry Pi, as I plan to fully develop the software portion of this project before proceeding onto hardware.
 - Technical progress: I have configured time, calendar, weather, compliments, and news to be displayed correctly through the software.
 - Challenges: I had trouble with creating the mm.sh file to autostart the Magic Mirror, but my instructor Mr. Remston guided me through that.
-I've also had challenges with the config.js file as well as the OpenWeather API, as it was my first time working with these elements.
+I have also had challenges with the config.js file as well as the OpenWeather API, as it was my first time working with these elements.
 I worked through the config.js files by instead going through the module folder, rather than editing everything within the config.js file.
 - I plan to put the Raspberry Pi onto a 7 inch IPS display in a frame to complete this project, as well to add more modules and modifications.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PQV4ZbAJ9d4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>